 Start teaching as soon as you can after your day course; it's amazing how quickly things can be forgotten and confidence lost if the techniques you've learnt aren't put into practice very soon after the course.
 Teachers and mentors are encouraged to work together in clusters, to share the teaching of ringers and learn from and support each other.

-Work with your mentor developing your practical and leadership skills, referring to and completing your Teacher Training Logbook as you go.
-In order to complete a Module and be accredited, you must:
+Work with your mentor developing your practical and coaching skills, referring to and completing your Teacher Training Logbook as you go.
+In order to complete a Module and be accredited, you must have:

 At this stage you will be invited to become an ART Member by the ART Administrator.